dlt-hub/dlt/docs/website/docs/tutorial/load-data-from-an-api.md

 Try running the pipeline again with `python github_issues.py`.
 You will notice that the **issues** table contains two copies of the same data.
 This happens because the default load mode is `append`.
 It is very useful, for example, when you have a new folder created daily with `json` file logs, and you want to ingest them.

 To get the latest data, we'd need to run the script again.
-But how to do that without duplicating the data?
+But how do we do that without duplicating the data?
-One option is to tell `dlt` to replace the data in existing tables in the destination by using `replace` write disposition.
+One option is to tell `dlt` to replace the data in existing tables in the destination by using the `replace` write disposition.
 Change the `github_issues.py` script to the following:

 ```py
 import dlt